web333wiki/web3-wiki/cards/Financial Inclusion.md

 ### Role of Technology (Fintech & Web3)

-Technology, particularly mobile banking, digital payments, and more recently, Web3 technologies like [[Blockchain]] and cryptocurrencies, plays a significant role in advancing financial inclusion:
+Technology, particularly mobile banking, digital payments, and more recently, Web3 technologies like blockchain and cryptocurrencies, plays a significant role in advancing financial inclusion:

 - **Mobile Money:** Revolutionized access to financial services in many developing countries.
 - **[[Decentralized Finance (DeFi)|DeFi]]:** Offers the potential for permissionless access to financial services like lending, borrowing, and trading, without relying on traditional intermediaries. [[Stablecoin]]s can offer a more stable medium of exchange.
-- **[[Cryptocurrency|Cryptocurrencies]]:** Can facilitate cheaper and faster cross-border remittances and provide an alternative store of value in regions with unstable local currencies or high inflation.
+- **Cryptocurrencies:** Can facilitate cheaper and faster cross-border remittances and provide an alternative store of value in regions with unstable local currencies or high inflation.
 - **[[Decentralized Identity (DID)|Decentralized Identity (DID)]]:** Could help address documentation challenges by allowing individuals to control and present verifiable credentials.

 ## Use Cases & Implications